plusserver/docs/content/en/caching/valkey/tutorials/ordering.md

 * new: Status directly after the order
 * processing: Status as soon as automatic provision has started
 * failed: Unfortunately something has gone wrong, please open a [ticket](https://customerservice.plusserver.com/support/ticket-create) here in the portal so that we can help you as quickly as possible.
-* DONE: Congratulations, your DBaaS instance is available
+* DONE: Congratulations, your CaaS instance is available

 ![Order successfully completed](/images/content/04-msl/en/caching/ordering/10-order_status.png)